-We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+We conducted our audits in accordance with the standards of the PCAOB.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement whether due to error or fraud.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
-Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+As part of our audits, we are required to obtain an understanding of internal control over financial reporting but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+Accordingly, we express no such opinion.